Biomechanics represents the broad interplay between mechanics and biological systems.

 Section 6.
 The Education Committee shall be composed of the Education Committee Chairperson and any other members of the Society appointed by the Executive Board.
 The Committee shall be responsible for providing educational services for members.

 Section 7.
-The Awards Committee shall be composed of the Past-President as Chairperson and any other members of the Society appointed by, the Executive Board.
-The Committee shall be responsible for selecting the Borelli and Young Scientist award recipients.
+The Awards Committee shall be composed of the Awards Committee Chairperson (non-voting member) and any other members of the Society appointed by the Chairperson and the Executive Board.
+The Committee shall be responsible for selecting the Society award recipients.

 Section 8.
 The Communication Committee shall be composed of the Communication Committee Chairperson, the Newsletter Editor and any other members of the Society appointed by the Executive Board.
 The Committee shall be responsible for maintaining Society communication with members and the general community, primarily through the Society website and Newsletter.